wayneshn/ls-help-center/README.md

 Use Logic Sheet to automate your Google Sheets tasks.

-You can use Logic Sheet to set up automated workflows in Google Sheet that run when
+You can use Logic Sheet to set up automated workflows in Google Sheet that run when:

 -   At a specific time
 -   Every hour, day, week, or month